poloclub/argo-scholar/development.md

-# Develop Argo Lite
+# Develop Argo Scholar

 ## Developing the frontend

-Argo Lite's frontend is written using the [Create React App](https://github.com/facebook/create-react-app) tool chain, using [MobX](https://mobx.js.org/README.html) for state management.
+Argo Scholar's frontend is written using the [Create React App](https://github.com/facebook/create-react-app) tool chain, using [MobX](https://mobx.js.org/README.html) for state management.

 Knowledge of React and MobX is necessary to understand the codebase.